How to open a company in Dubai step by step

 Registration and commercial license

-You receive confirmation of your company's registration and obtain your commercial license, allowing you to operate legally.
+You receive confirmation of your company's registration and obtain your commercial license along with the complete documentation set, allowing you to operate legally in the UAE.

 9. 09